-Canal & River Trust.
-Thames 21.
-Environment Agency.
-Landowners: Brent Council, Barnet Council, Canal & River Trust.
+Bar Car Tha Env ent Council.
+Innet Council.
+Inal & River Trust.
+Invironment Igency.
+Landowners: Bren Council, Barnet Council, Canal & River Trust.
 Leaseholders.
-Also much volunteer involvement.
-On-going.
+Also much volunteer involvement. t On-going.
 The January to February 2021 temporary partial drawdown of the water level within the Reservoir revealed large quantities of litter, waste and alluvium (silt).
 Of the alluvium, the Canal & River Trust have stated that the full removal is logistically beyond any resources that are currently available.
 Resources are focusing on removing the more accessible and the more conspicuous material and/or where removal could provide other benefits.
 The Canal & River Trust mapped some of the larger items and those were subsequently removed.
 There has been much activity by the wider community to clear, where it is safe to do so; material near on the shorelines.
 During the summer and early autumn of 2021, volunteers of The Welsh Harp Group moved approximately 200 previously fly-tipped tyres from the woodland on the southern side of the Reservoir, to an open area for subsequent collection by the Canal & River Trust.
 There remains, in addition to litter and rubbish in the reservoir; one area of fly-tipped waste in the wooded wetland on the southern shore of the reservoir; areas of less-accessible waste around the reservoir; and issues related to the inflow of waste on the Silk Stream and River Brent.
-A proportion of that waste is of materials fly-tipped into the rivers upstream. -- --- ----------- -- ---
+A proportion of that waste is of materials fly-tipped into the rivers upstream. -------------------------- -- ------------- -- ---

-River trash traps: at inflows of Dollis Brook, and Silk Stream Agency Budget provided by the Environment Agency Maintain, Ongoing.
-Amber / Red The Environment Agency clear accumulations of litter from the trash screens on the tributary rivers entering the reservoir, at the Silk Stream and at the River Brent.
-The Environment Agency clear and remove the material on a maintenance schedule but as the screens collect waste that has been deposited in the river upstream, frequent and large quantities of waste can continue to accumulate in the river upstream of the screens.
-Clean up projects The community has been achieved, but much is beyond the As noted above, where safe to do so, litter clean-up projects have been organized over several years by the Welsh Harp Litter Pickers and by residents near to Neasden Recreation Ground.
+River trash traps: at inflows of Dollis Brook, and Silk Stream Agency Budget provided by the Environment Agency Maintenance of Priestley Way trash screen - weekly.
+The Environment Agency clear accumulations of litter from the trash screens on the tributary rivers entering the reservoir, at the Silk Stream and at the River Brent.
+The Environment Agency clear and remove the material on a maintenance schedule; which for the Priestley Way (Staples Corner) trash screen is once weekly.
+As the screens collect waste that has been deposited in the river upstream, frequent and large quantities of waste can continue to accumulate in the river upstream of the screens.
+Inevitably, some smaller items will flow through the screens into the reservoir.
+Clean up projects The community On-going.
+Green: Much has been achieved, but much is beyond the As noted above, where safe to do so, litter clean-up projects have been organized over several years by the Welsh Harp Litter Pickers and by residents near to Neasden Recreation Ground.
 More recently that has involved also The Friends of the Welsh Harp; and The Welsh Harp Group at Neasden Recreation Ground and a range of other volunteers.
 Bird rafts, islands.
 There are approximately 20 rafts.
 Conservation Group (WHCG) Volunteer projects are held annually to maintain, repair or renew rafts On-going.
 Autumn / winter.
 Amber WHCG have a programme for maintenance of bird rafts.
 Works are outside of the bird breeding season of March to August inclusive.
 Recent problems with access to the rafts for maintenance due to alluviation.
 Reedbeds: remove young trees projects.
 Canal & River Trust.
 Volunteer projects are held annually to maintain the reedbeds.
 Remove young trees.
 On-going.
 Autumn / winter.
 Amber The Canal & River Trust reduced and removed in early 2022, some willows in the reed bed in the eastern marsh.